-Situated on the banks of the Dâmbovița River, Bucharest is the cultural, administrative and economic capital of Romania.
-Home just under 2 million people, it's also Romania’s largest city and is home to most of the country’s expat population.
+Situated on the banks of the Dâmbovița River, Bucharest is Romania’s cultural, administrative and economic capital.
+Home to over 1.7 million people, it’s also Romania’s largest city and is home to most of the country’s expat population.

 Living in Bucharest as an expat

-The city’s unique mix of architectural styles and its cultural atmosphere have earned it the nickname Micul Paris, or 'Little Paris'.
-Ornate churches overlook trendy cafés and residents can spend their leisure time in leafy parks or in the pubs, clubs and discos in Old Town, adding to an enjoyable lifestyle in the city.
+The city’s unique architectural styles and cultural atmosphere have earned it the nickname Micul Paris, or ‘Little Paris’.
+Ornate churches overlook trendy cafés, and you can spend your leisure time in leafy parks or the pubs, clubs and discos in Old Town, adding to an enjoyable lifestyle in the city.

-Nonetheless, the metropolis is in the process of reinventing itself.
-Derelict communist-era apartment blocks are being modernised alongside elegant neo-classical buildings.
+The metropolis is reinventing itself.
+Communist-era apartment blocks are being modernised alongside elegant neoclassical buildings.
 The city is making its mark as an Eastern European industrial centre.

 As the driving force behind the Romanian economy, the capital is responsible for around a quarter of the country’s GDP and industrial output.
-Expats working in Bucharest tend to be employed in IT, communications, finance, engineering and construction.
+Expats working in Bucharest tend to find employment in IT, communications, finance, engineering and construction.

 Expats generally find accommodation in Bucharest in the form of apartments, many of which are in old Soviet-style buildings, while housing beyond the city limits varies.
-Whether an expat chooses to live in the city centre or in the suburbs, public transport in Bucharest is comprehensive and includes a metro system, buses, trams, trolleybuses and a light rail.
+Whether an expat chooses to live in the city centre or in the suburbs, public transport in Bucharest covers the city well and includes a metro system, buses, trams, trolleybuses and a light rail.
 The city also has a private minibus taxi system.

 Cost of living in Bucharest

-The cost of living in Bucharest is lower than most major Western cities.
+The cost of living in Bucharest is lower than in most major Western cities.
 It compares favourably to cities in neighbouring Hungary, Poland and the Czech Republic.
-An expat’s largest expense will most likely be accommodation, while expats will be able to save on transport and locals goods as they are typically inexpensive in Bucharest.
+An expat’s most significant expense will most likely be accommodation, while expats will be able to save on transport and local goods, as they are typically inexpensive in Bucharest.

 Expat families and children

-Expats with children will have to consider their options of schools carefully.
-Although there are international schools in Bucharest, the selection is limited.
-That said, fees are more reasonable than in other international destinations, and these schools offer a good quality of education.
+Expats with children will have to consider their school options carefully.
+Although there are international schools in Bucharest, with 24 options available, families should research carefully to find the best fit.
+That said, although fees at these schools are high and Bucharest ranks among Europe’s more expensive cities for international education, they still offer a good quality of education.

-Alternatively, the city's public schools are free to attend for all residents.
-The quality of education at these schools varies, however, and the language of instruction is Romanian.
-There are also a few private schools in the city, which could also be an option for expat children to attend.
+Alternatively, the city’s public schools are free to attend for all residents.
+The quality of education at these schools varies, but the language of instruction is Romanian.
+For many families, this makes them an impractical choice, leaving international schools as the only viable option.

 Climate in Bucharest

-Bucharest has a continental climate, boasting long summers that are warm and sunny summers.
+Bucharest has a continental climate, boasting long summers that are warm and sunny.
 Winters are cold and bring snow and frost to the city.
-Spring and autumns, on the other hand, are mild.
+Spring and autumn, on the other hand, are mild.
 Expats moving to Bucharest will experience the best of all four seasons in the city.

-With plenty of events and festivals, as well as numerous attractions throughout the city, there is more than enough to keep expats busy throughout the year.
-Those who make an effort to learn some of the language and culture will find themselves being welcomed into one of the safest cities in Europe by the incredibly friendly locals.
+With plenty of events and festivals and numerous attractions throughout the city, there is more than enough to keep you busy throughout the year.
+Those who make an effort to learn the local language and culture will find themselves being welcomed into one of the safest cities in Europe by the incredibly friendly locals.

 Further reading